“Iced Coffee Glass” Nails Is The Luxe Manicure Trend Taking Over Our Feeds

 Iced Americano

-A range of coffee-toned shades come together in this manicure by Just Lols Nails, with stripes rendered in a deeper hue rather than a clear top coat, adding layers and dimension.
+A range of coffee-toned shades comes together in this manicure by Just Lols Nails, with stripes rendered in a deeper hue rather than a clear top coat, adding layers and dimension.

 AdvertisementADVERTISEMENT